goghfan/MGGA/README.md

-# MGGA
+# MICCAI2025_SAMReg
-This is the code of MGGA for medical image registration
+The code of our paper for MICCAI2025